ManuPepermans/I-LpIoT/README.md

 The mobile node is build in Eclipse.
 We suggest to use Mastering stm32 by Carmine Noviello to set up the IDE environment.
 The backend is build in PyCharm.

 # Backend
-The backend is a Python script that parses the received data and communicates this with with ThingsBoard.io.
+The backend is a Python script that parses the received data and communicates this with with ThingsBoard.io with the TB API of MQTT.
 The Python script runs in a cloud enviroment constructed in Ubuntu.

 The following functions are used in backend.py: